hussnaincheema/Ecommerce-App-Reactjs-Tailwind/README.md

 **Tailwind CSS:** Tailwind CSS provides a utility-first approach to styling, allowing for quick design adjustments and ensuring a consistent look across the application.

+**Redux:** Redux is used for state management, ensuring efficient handling of global states, such as the cart, user data, and product information, for a smooth user experience.

 **Enhanced User Experience**